 Sialolithiasis (Salivary Stones)

-Identifies stones in the ducts or within the glands.
+Determines the presence of stones in ducts or glands.

 Ductal Strictures

-Detects narrowing of the ducts due to scarring, inflammation, or trauma.
+Notices constriction because of scarring, inflammation, or trauma.

 Chronic Sialadenitis